elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Memento pattern belongs to the Behavioral design pattern category.
+      <strong>Interview Response:</strong> The Memento pattern is a type of behavioral design pattern.
     </div>
   </div>
 </details>

 ---

-### What is a good use case for the Memento Pattern in JavaScript?
+### What is a suitable JavaScript use case for the Memento Pattern?

 <details>
   <summary>